SanjayaWisnu33/Sanjayawisnu33.github.io/_pages/about.md

 ---
-title : "Scraping"
+title : "About"
-permalink : /scrap/
+permalink : /about/
 ---

 <h1>Sanjaya Wisnu Ramadhan</h1>